burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Strongly typed `enum`:
 - Does not support implicit conversion to `int`.
 - For them, it's possible to specify the underlying type.
-- The names of enumerated elements are defined *only* in a namespace of enumeration type.
+- The names of enumerated elements are defined *only* in a namespace of the enumeration type.
-- The default underlying type for strongly typed `enum` is `int`.
+- The default underlying type for a strongly typed `enum` is `int`.

 **Usual enums (or unscoped enumerations).**